-9. Drawbacks of Rutherford Theory: Any charged particle which is moving in a circular path would lose energy and finally fall into the nucleus.
+9. Drawbacks of Rutherford's Theory: Any charged particle which is moving in a circular path would lose energy and finally fall into the nucleus.
 This would lead to destruction of atom.
 But we know that this does not happen.
 Atom is quite stable.
 Rutherford model does not explain this anomaly.

-10. Bohr’s model of atom: To explain the objections against Rutherford model of structure of atom, Bohr put forward his theory of structure of atom.
+10. Bohr’s model of an atom: To explain the objections against Rutherford model of structure of atom, Bohr put forward his theory of structure of atom.
 Main points of the theory are: